Conjectures on the distribution of roots modulo a prime of a polynomial: Introduction and Conjectures

 where $\mathbb{Q}(f):= \mathbb{Q}(\alpha_1,\dots,\alpha_n)$ is a finite Galois extension field of $\mathbb{Q}$ generated by all roots of $f(x)$ (\cite{Se}).
 We note that except finitely many primes, three conditions (i) $p\in Spl(f)$, (ii) a prime ideal $(p)$ of $\mathbb{Q}$ splits completely in $\mathbb{Q}(f)$ and (iii) $f(x)$ is a product of $n$ linear forms over $\mathbb{Q}_p$ are equivalent.

 We require the following conditions on the local roots $r_1,\dots,r_n\,( \in \mathbb{Z})$ of $f(x)\equiv 0\bmod p$ for a prime $p\in Spl(f)$\,:

 The condition \eqref{eq4} is nothing but the definition of $p\in Spl(f)$, and \eqref{eq5} determines local roots $r_i$ uniquely.
-From now on, local roots $r_i$ are supposed to satisfy two conditions \eqref{eq4} and \eqref{eq5}.
+Through this monograph, local roots $r_i$ are supposed to satisfy two conditions \eqref{eq4} and \eqref{eq5}.
 The global ordering \eqref{eq5} to local roots is a key.

 We know that for a sufficiently large prime $p\in Spl(f)$, there is at least one permutation $\sigma \in S_n$ dependent on $p$ such that

 hence there are some permutation $\sigma\in S_n$ and integers $k_j\,(j=1,\dots,t)$ dependent on the prime $p$ satisfying equations